alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

     return processed_data
 ```

-Here, we perform the same normalizations done when training the model on the training dataset.

-## Step 2.3: Define a Flask server
+Here, perform the same normalizations done when training the model on the training dataset.Step 2.3: Define a Flask server.

 ```python
 # Define a Flask route for serving predictions